MichaelTheAnalyst/nihr-research-intelligence-dashboard/CONTRIBUTING.md

 # Contributing to NIHR Research Intelligence Dashboard

 Thank you for your interest in contributing to the NIHR Research Intelligence Dashboard!

+This project was created by Michael Nazari as a portfolio demonstration of Business Intelligence capabilities.
+Contributions from the community are welcome and appreciated, whether you're fixing bugs, improving documentation, adding features, or suggesting enhancements.

 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started